marcincodes/taurine/README.md

 Node.js is packed with your server code to single binary using [pkg](https://github.com/vercel/pkg) and then run using Tauri sidecar feature.

+> NOTE ⚠️
+> This starter **isn't** production ready and probably won't work on every platform.
+Also Tauri is **not recommending** using localhost protocol that is used here.
+For security reasons use tauri custom protocol.

 ![Taurine demo](https://marcin.page/images/taurine-demo.gif)

 ## Features